fleith/resume/docs/index.md

 # Álvaro Fleith

 I'm passionate about technology and graduated in Computer Engineer.
-I have more than 10 years experience on software industry.
+I have more than 10 years of experience on the software industry.